Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Realization of polynomials with two real asymptotes ( )

-three factors of this formula can be perturbed by the lower monomials in such a way that the zero set of obtained product looks as shown in one of pictures of Fig.~\ref{x91nz}.
-These products realize polynomials with numbers $(m_-, m_{\times}, m_+)$ of minima, saddlepoints and maxima equal to $(1, 5, 3), (2, 5, 2)$ and $(3, 5, 1)$.
+For any standard polynomial of class $X_9^1$ written in the normal form from Table \ref{t1}, three factors of this formula can be perturbed by the monomials of lower degrees in such a way that the zero set of the obtained polynomial will look as shown in one of the diagrams of Fig.~\ref{x91nz}.
+The numbers $(m_-, m_{\times}, m_+)$ of minima, saddlepoints and maxima of these polynomials are equal respectively to $(1, 5, 3), (2, 5, 2)$ and $(3, 5, 1)$.
+The D-graph of the polynomial shown on the left (respectively, in the middle) side of this figure can be computed by the Gusein-Zade--A'Campo method and indeed is as shown in Fig.~\ref{X9011} left (respectively, right).

+Obviously, there are polynomials of each of these three types that are invariant under some reflections.
+Therefore, each of these types is represented by a single connected component of the space of Morse polynomials.